 Poseidon - Younger brother of Zeus, god of the sea and earthquakes, father of Polyphemus.
 Because Odysseus is a sailor and must travel home by ship, Poseidon is able to do him much harm.
 Poseidon bears a grudge against Odysseus because of his rough treatment of Polyphemus.

 Scylla - A sea monster with six heads whom Odysseus and his crew must pass during their voyage.

 Sirens - Two beautiful maidens who dwell in a flowery meadow on an island somewhere between that of Circe and of Scylla.
 They tempt passing mariners to their deaths by their tantalizing songs.

 Telemachus - The son of Odysseus and Penelope.
-He is just entering manhood and is very self-conscious about his duty, and his father's reputation as a hero, which he feels he must live up to.
+He is just entering manhood and is very aware of his duty, and his father's reputation as a hero which he feels he must live up to.

 Tiresias - The most famous of all Greek seers.
 The legend was that in compensation for his blindness the gods had given him his awesome visionary powers.
 His spirit is consulted by Odysseus in Hades.

 Zeus - The supreme god and king of Olympus.
 He is officially neutral in human affairs; his duty is to carry out the will of Destiny, but he is often sympathetic towards humans.